 Frangipani Beach, Cape York

 After our visit to the Tip, we drove to Somerset where Dad tried to find the spot where he had camped before.
-We struggled to find the ruins of the homestead and the tall coconut trees Dad remembered were just as hard to spot.
+We struggled to find the ruins of the homestead and the tall coconut trees Dad remembered were just as hard to see.

 At Somerset Beach I sat on the sand to eat my lunch, unaware Mum took my photo.
 When I went through Dad’s photos I found this shot of him having his breakfast on the same beach.

 From Cape York Dad headed south to Cape Tribulation, Daintree and Cairns, where decades later we spent his wife’s 60th birthday.
-After Cairns, just as he had, we headed west to Chillagoe, and then onto Croydon, Normanton and Karumba.
+After Cairns we headed west to Chillagoe, just as he had, and then onto Croydon, Normanton and Karumba.

-We rushed the trip between Chillagoe and Croydon, determined arrive in time to catch the Gulflander train to Normanton, which Dad had recommended.
+We rushed the trip between Chillagoe and Croydon, determined to arrive in time to catch the Gulflander train to Normanton, which Dad recommended.
 His ride on the train in 1982 was a little more eventful.
 “We had to take the battery out of the Valiant to start the Gulflander,” Dad said.

 After helping get the train started, Dad and BJ took turns following in the car, switching places when the train stopped.
-This is an option the Gulflander still offers – passengers can change at the morning tea stop.
+It’s an option the Gulflander still offers – passengers can change at the morning tea stop.
 This time around Dad was on photo duty as Mum and I rode the train the whole way.

 Normanton Rail Station in 1982 and 2014

 In a lot of ways, 30 years isn’t that long in places like this.
 I could come back in another 30 years and probably find not a lot has changed.
-There will never been huge developments in these towns that strip away the icons or character.
+There will never be huge developments in these towns that strip away the icons or character.

 On the way to Normanton Dad kept talking about the purple pub.
 It’s still there, but it’s had a touch up.

-The three of us travelled to Lawn Hill from Normanton, a place Dad had missed on his previous trip.
+The three of us travelled to Lawn Hill from Normanton, a place Dad missed on his previous trip.
 Back then, he’d headed straight to Mount Isa in time for the rodeo, an event he probably didn’t think he’d visit for a second time in 2014.